 It is normal, natural, and healthy to show concern for others; but our empathy can be exploited.
 Votes and money rarely help in the ways that we intend, so we must not allow others to bully, manipulate, or shame us into demonstrating compassion or support – especially when money, power or control are involved.
 Overtly empathetic ideologues are to be viewed with extreme suspicion.

 “Keep your word,” “Stay true to yourself,” and “Don’t make promises you cannot keep” are all sayings that allude to integrity.
 We must remain true to our words and values in the face of threats, bribes, or temptations.
 To do otherwise is to risk ruining one’s reputation and losing the respect we have earned.
 Failing to act with integrity can harm others as well, and as such contrary to our values.

 Justice demands equal human rights, dignity, and opportunity for everyone.
-However, equality, equity, and social justice all require force, aggression, intimidation, shaming or other forms of manipulation in order to be achieved.
+However, equity and social justice require force, aggression, intimidation, shaming or other forms of manipulation in order to be achieved.
 Because social justice can only be achieved by inflicting new injustices, it is contrary to our values of Fairness, Merit, and non-Aggression.
 Justice should feel reasonable and fair to everyone involved, even if somewhat painful, so we must strive to be fair and just in every one of our interactions.

 Without reason to guide us, and to help manage the worst of our primitive instincts, civilization would collapse.
 This is true in families, countries, communities, and for individuals themselves.
 Love, empathy, lust and other powerful emotions can add beauty to our lives, but they can also cause chaos and damage to ourselves and others – therefore they are contrary to our values.
 We must control our powerful emotions and instincts or they will control us.
 Reason should be the primary driver of our words and behaviors.